Getting Password Security Right

 In order to fight the good fight, you must use modern, sophisticated technology to stop the account takeover before it happens.
 Integrating with SpyCloud can help.
-Unlike a static list, SpyCloud’s database includes combo lists like these, and over 32 billion recovered breach assets, 6 million of which are added daily, and 50 breached databases are added each week.
+Unlike a static list, SpyCloud’s database includes combo lists like these, and over 100 billion recovered breach assets (and adding 1B new assets/month).

 SpyCloud maintains one of the largest repositories of decrypted compromised credentials in the world.
 Many of these credentials are found in the the same combo lists that criminals are using today in successful credential stuffing attacks.

 Our NIST Password Screening solution allows you to match vulnerable passwords within your environment to compromised passwords in our database.
 SpyCloud also prevents your users from choosing those which area already compromised.
 They cannot proceed with registration until a healthy password is chosen.